Our current global transportation paradigm wastes more than 50% of every gallon of fuel it consumes.

 Consider that for a moment.

-It could be argued that 40% of the fuel consumed by this mode of transportation is for the movement of the equipment alone.
+It could easily be argued that 40% of the fuel consumed by this mode of transportation is for the movement of the equipment alone.

 How Grade Impacts Efficiency